Skip to main content

 (F) Any other matter, so long as OHCA made the decision in the matter.

 (c) Levels of appeals.
-The managed care entity will use only one level of appeals, in accordance with 42 Code of Federal Regulations (C.F.R.) ' 438.402.
+The CE or DBM will use only one (1) level of appeal, in accordance with 42 C.F.R. § 438.402.

 (d) Provider's and authorized representative's right to file an appeal.
 A provider or an authorized representative may file an appeal on behalf of a member, provided that the provider or authorized representative has obtained the member's written consent to do so.
 The authorized representative of a deceased member's estate may also be a party to the litigation of an appeal, as applicable.